PiotrWolski1000/Match-Three-Logic-JavaScript/README.md

 ```
 Iteration over this matrix, in my case would look like this: _1, 4, 2, 2, 2, 2, 7, 8, 3._ It's easy to notice, that we're iterating array **backwards**

-And this how the loops are looking, written in javascript:
+And this how the loops are looking, written in JS:
 ```javascript
 for(let i = matrix.length-1; i >= 0; i--)
         {